gulfaniputra/myminyak-app/README.md

 ## About

 A simple gasoline price tracker web application for Balikpapan City.

 It tracks Pertalite to Pertamax from Pertamina, Shell, BP, & Vivo.

 The name 'myminyak' derives from the combination of the English word _my_ & the Indonesian word _minyak_ ('oil').

 ## Description

-The primary objective is to learn TypeScript, Node, & Express by implementing professional-grade back-end web application development methodologies & toolings:
+The primary objective is to learn TypeScript, Node.js, & Express.js by implementing professional-grade back-end web application development methodologies & toolings:

 - Linting
 - Code formatting